Configuration Management

 - Discovers plugins at startup by running their

-listcommand to gather their supported config types. skipping the ones returning a non zero exit code. - Publishes the supported config types to the device's
+listcommand to gather their supported config types, skipping any that return a non-zero exit code. - Publishes the supported config types to the device's

 config_snapshotrequests to thegetcommand of the appropriate plugin based on the type suffix. - Routes